 - Integrated with Betaflight 3.0 pre-flashed

 The fact that the USB port is mounted vertically is what has really enchanted me.
-The other Tiny Whoop boards have the USB port mounted horizontally which make the ducts come in the way when trying to plug it in.
+The other Tiny Whoop Flight Controller boards have the USB port mounted horizontally which makes the ducts come in the way when trying to plug it in.
 The vertical USB resolves this issue and the ducts do not get in the way anymore.
 There is lots of space between the camera and the USB port.

 Initially, as soon as I plugged the board into the computer, Betaflight was already pre-flashed onto it.
 So, I unplugged the board, pressed the bind button, plugged into the computer again and bound it to my Taranis.
 It cannot get simpler than this!